saumya/ray/contents/about.md

 [Saumya][1] believes in The God.

-A designer of things and curious about everything.
+A maker of things and curious about everything.
 Coninuous learning is what fuels him.
 After completing Bachelor's degree in Architecture and working for some years in the field, he moved on to interactive media.

-Its very exciting now in Javascript and mobile development world.
+This blog itself reflects one of many things he is trying at all the time.

-Say "hi" to [@saumya][2] on Twitter.
+Catch him up [@saumya][2] on Twitter.

 [1]: http://saumya.github.com